st-tech/zr-obp/examples/synthetic/README.md

     --random_state $random_state
 ```
 where `$n_runs` specifies the number of simulation runs in the experiment to estimate confidence intervals of the performance of OPE estimators.
-`$n_rounds` and `$n_actions` specify the number of rounds and the number of actions for the synthetic bandit data.
+`$n_rounds` and `$n_actions` specify the number of rounds and the number of actions of the synthetic bandit data.
 `$dim_context` and `$dim_action_context` specify the dimension of context vectors characterizing each round and action, respectively.
 `$counterfactual_policy` specifies the counterfactual policy.
-They should be one of 'bts', 'random', 'logistic_ts', 'logistic_ucb', and 'logistic_egreedy'.
+It should be one of 'bts', 'random', 'logistic_ts', 'logistic_ucb', and 'logistic_egreedy'.

 For example, the following command compares the estimation performance of the OPE estimators by synthetic bandit feedback data with 100,000 rounds, 20 actions, context vectors with five dimensions.